Evan Lysacek: 2008–2009 season

 Lysacek began the 2008–2009 season at the 2008 Skate America, where he won the bronze medal.
 The following week, he competed at the 2008 Skate Canada International, where he won a second bronze medal.
 Lysacek was the second alternate for the 2008–2009 Grand Prix Final.

-At the 2009 U.S. Championships, Lysacek placed second in the short program, 2.81 points behind leader Jeremy Abbott and 7.42 points ahead of third-place finisher Parker Pennington.
+At the 2009 U.S. Championships, Lysacek placed second in the short program.
 In the free skate, Lysacek fell on his quadruple combination attempt and placed fourth in that segment of the competition.
-He won the bronze medal overall, placing 0.60 points behind silver medalist Brandon Mroz and 7.70 points ahead of pewter medalist Ryan Bradley.
+He won the bronze medal overall.
 Due to his placement at the U.S. Championships, Lysacek was named to the teams to the 2009 Four Continents Championships and the 2009 World Championships.

-At the 2009 Four Continents, Lysacek placed second in the short program, 7.25 points behind leader Patrick Chan.
-He placed second in the free skating segment as well, placing 4.79 behind Chan.
-He won the silver medal overall by a margin of 15.39 points ahead of bronze medalist Takahiko Kozuka.
+At the 2009 Four Continents, Lysacek placed second in the short program.
+He placed second in the free skating segment as well, and then won the silver medal overall by a margin of 15.39 points.

 At the 2009 World Championships, Lysacek placed second in the short program.
 He then won the free skating segment to win the competition overall, becoming the first American man since Todd Eldredge in 1996 to win the World title.
-His placement, combined with that of Brandon Mroz, qualified the United States for three entries in the men's event at the 2010 Winter Olympics.
 At the World Championships, Lysacek competed with a stress fracture in his left foot, which prevented him from trying a quadruple jump at the competition.
 During the off-season, Lysacek took two months off from skating to give the injury time to heal.
-He was called the frontrunner for the 2010 Olympic gold by some journalists.
+He was considered the front-runner for the 2010 Olympic gold by some journalists.

 During the later part of the season and during the off-season, Lysacek toured with Stars on Ice.